epfl-ada/ada-2021-project-club6analysis/README.md

 - Does the amount of media attention correlate with the volatility of its stock price?
 - How does the media attention change when Apple launches new products?
 - Compare the sentiment of media attention before and after the release of (a) new product(s)
-- Compare the sentiment of media attention before and after the release of a quarterly report and see how the stock price changes in the following period.

 ---